Travel Safety

 For Passengers

-• Do not assume that rideshare services are legal and safe in your destination.
+- Do not assume that rideshare services (e.g., Uber, Lyft) are legal or safe in your destination.
+Seek information on these services from a trusted source before utilizing them in your host country.

 Additional Resources